-- Observer's name

-- Vessel's name

-- Vessel's call sign

-- Vessel flag

-- Collect and provide the actual tags

-- Tag colour

-- Tag numbers (The tag number is to be provided for all tags when multiple tags were attached to one fish.
-If only one tag was recorded, a statement is required that specifies whether or not the other tag was missing)

-- Date and time of capture (UTC)
+- Observer's name - Vessel's name - Vessel's call sign - Vessel flag - Collect and provide the actual tags - Tag colour - Tag numbers (The tag number is to be provided for all tags when multiple tags were attached to one fish.
+If only one tag was recorded, a statement is required that specifies whether or not the other tag was missing) - Date and time of capture (UTC) - Location of capture (latitude+N/S and longitude+E/W to 1 minute of accuracy) - Length (fork length, rounded up to the nearest centimetre11) - Processed Weight (kg.) - Processed State7 - Details of samples taken, specifying: - A unique identification number given to the sample, - The type of samples taking, including: whole specimen, or samples of otoliths, - scales, vertebrae, stomach, muscle, tissue, gonads, etc.) - Sex (F=female, M=male, I=indeterminate, D=not examined) - Condition of recaptured fish and their life status - Whether the tags were found during a period of fishing that was being observed (Y/N) - Reward information (e.g., name and address where to send reward)

-10 The observer program will, as a minimum, distinguish the following life status categories: dead and damaged; dead and undamaged; alive and vigorous; and unknown.
+10 The observer program will, as a minimum, distinguish the following life status categories: dead anddamaged; dead and undamaged; alive and vigorous; and unknown.